privacytests/privacytests.org/README.md

-# PrivacyTests.org
+# PrivacyTests
-PrivacyTests.org is an open-source testing program that measures browser privacy characteristics, and a website, https://privacytests.org, that renders the results for human consumption.
+PrivacyTests is an open-source testing program that measures browser privacy characteristics, and a website, https://privacytests.org, that renders the results for human consumption.

-PrivacyTests.org uses the MIT license.
+PrivacyTests uses the MIT license.

 * aioquic: a submodule with a fork of the aioquic project for HTTP3-related tests
 * assets: copy, css, icons, images, fonts for running tests and rendering pages